HoffmanOfGryffindor/msc-characterization/README.md

 # Image-based discrimination of the early stages of mesenchymal stem cell differentiation

-### The repository contains all the code necessary to reproduce the results in the paper
+### The repository contains all the code necessary to reproduce the results in the paper, images can be found [here](https://doi.org/10.1184/R1/25718787).

 ![image1](https://github.com/HoffmanOfGryffindor/msc-characterization/assets/68908581/896e3d9e-a7e1-416e-a5a5-a429ab4a8ba4 "Diagram")

 ## Running a model